The G82 code is for a standard drilling cycle with a dwell at the bottom of the hole.

 If the R plane is too low it could cause damage on the workpiece and lead to disaster.
 However, if an R plane is too high above the workpiece’s surface, it could increase machining time, due to the extra time needed to go all the way up to the R value after each drilling.

 When using the G82 canned cycle, you will need to be aware of the positioning mode that is currently active.

 If the G90 code is active, the machine will read all locations as relative to a single zero location.

 If the G91 code is active, the machine will read all locations as relative to its current position.

 Pay careful attention to your current positioning mode because using the wrong one can easily result in a machine crash.

 The G80 command is used to cancel a G82 code as well as all other canned cycles.

 If the G82 command is not canceled, then the machine will continue to drill holes at every location given in the program.

 G82 vs Similar Canned cycles

-The G82 command is the simplest drilling canned cycle.
+The G82 command is one of the simplest drilling canned cycles.